w3c/wai-selecting-eval-tools/index.md

 * **License**
 Which licenses the evaluation tool offers, such as Open Source, Commercial, Enterprise, etc.

+* **Accessibility Information**
+People with disabilities can and do contribute to the Web.
+It is important for evaluation tools to be accessible for people with disabilities.
+Some tools provide information on how well they support accessibility.

 ### More Detailed Features

 * **Authoring Tools**